usc-psychsim/rddl2psychsim/README.md

 ### Action Legality

-One special type of constraint defines the legality of actions.
-This can be achieved through *implication* expressions in the form `action => legal_expression`.
-For example, if `act => p <= 1;` is provided in the constraints section, then action `act` will be legal *iff* feature `p` is less than or equal to 1.
+One special type of constraints in the `state-action-constraints` allows defining legality conditions for actions:

+- For non-parameterized actions, this can be achieved through *implication* expressions in the form: `action => legality_expression`.
+For example, if `act => p <= 1;` is provided in the constraints section, then action `act` will be legal *iff* feature `p` is less than or equal to 1
-<u>Note:</u> currently we can set legality only to non-parameterized actions.
+- Similarly, for parameterized actions, one can define constraints in the form `forall_{?o: obj}[ action(?o) => legality_expresion ];`

 ## Action-Conditioned Dynamics

-Usually, dynamics to update a fluent defined inside the `cpfs` section of a RDDL domain are assigned to the "world" in PsychSim after conversion, meaning that the corresponding feature dynamics is evaluated at each time step.
-However, for greater efficiency, we can set dynamics conditioned on the execution of some action.
+Usually, dynamics to update a fluent defined inside the `cpfs` section of a RDDL domain are assigned to the "world" in PsychSim after conversion, meaning that the corresponding feature dynamics are evaluated at each time step.
+However, for better efficiency, one can set dynamics conditioned on the execution of some action.
+This can reduce the number of actions available to the agent at each step.

-This is achieved by having `if` statements, where the action is the only element in the condition expression, i.e., expressions in the form: `if (act) then act_dyn_expr else world_dyn_exp`.
+This is achieved by having `if` statements in the dynamics expressions of fluents where the action is the only element in the condition expression, i.e., expressions in the form: `if (act) then act_dyn_expr else world_dyn_exp`.
 This means that `act_dyn_expr` is only going to be evaluated when action `act` is executed, otherwise `world_dyn_exp` will be used to update the feature's value.
 We can define multiple action-dependent dynamics for the same feature by using nested if's, e.g.:

 ```yacas
 x' = if (go_right) then